-But, don’t worry, I added a whole shredded zucchini to these oat pancakes, so the vegetable automatically cancels out any unhealthiness that may be found in these..that’s, like, a rule or something.
-The good news is, these pancakes are made with wholesome ingredients, so the added zucchini ends up being a bonus!
+Don’t worry, I added a whole shredded zucchini to these chocolate oat pancakes, so the vegetable automatically cancels out any unhealthiness that may be found in these…isn’t that, like, a rule or something?!
+The good news is, these pancakes are made with wholesome ingredients, like oat flour, coconut oil, flaxseed, and sweetened with maple syrup, so the added zucchini ends up being a bonus!

 - 1 cup *oat flour